thinkcompany/think_dev-standards/development-standards/accessibility.md

 Let the user know that there are errors on the page.
 Upon validation:

-1. focus should immediately be given to the first form element that contains an error.
+1. Give focus immediately to the first form element that contains an error.
-2. aria-invalid=”true” attribute should be assigned to each offending form field.
+2. aria-invalid=”true” attribute must be assigned to each offending form field.
 (Remember to reset it to “false” or remove it completely upon successful revalidation.)

 Example: